Smallibs/maitar/README.md

 Some incarnations are available like:
 - Identity,
+- Option,
-- Option and
+- Result and
-- Result,
+- Either

 # Philosophy